-This year, throughout 2022, the School celebrates the 450th anniversary of Harrow’s foundation in 1572.
+In 2022, the School celebrated the 450th anniversary of Harrow’s foundation in 1572.
 The Governors have set an ambitious development programme that will celebrate 450 years of Harrow and provide an abiding legacy for decades to come.

-In keeping with John Lyon’s original vision, Harrow 450 will deliver a significant social impact, not just through increased bursary provision but also through strengthening authentic partnerships with the local community, benefitting many young people in north London and further afield.
+In keeping with John Lyon’s original vision, this Harrow 450 development programme will deliver a significant social impact, not just through increased bursary provision but also through strengthening authentic partnerships with the local community, benefitting many young people in north London and further afield.

 Over the next five years, the Harrow Development Trust aims to raise over £100m to help fund the following priorities: